+The boundaries that fandoms impose on themselves provide a natural control for the variation in subjects, characters and settings, allowing us to better isolate the influence of novelty, and avoiding the confounding factors that may have contributed to the single inverted U-shape curve found by previous studies.

+Our study has many limitations.
+First, our study design does not allow us to draw causal relationships between our variables.
+Our results are based on observational data analysis and thus correlational.

-The boundaries that fandoms impose on themselves provide a natural control for the variation in subjects, characters and settings, allowing us to better isolate the influence of novelty, and avoiding the confounding factors that may have contributed to the inverted U-shape curve found by previous studies.
-However, our dataset also has limitations.
-Both the authors and the consumers of the works are drawn from a particular population skewed towards the young females, and largely from the United States and United Kingdom.
-Fanfiction is usually the domain of amateur writers whose training, socialization, and incentives may differ from the ``professional'' producers of culture products in other domains.
-Finally, while all cultural practices have a chain of inheritance, fanfictions are more explicitly anchored in original texts than most.
+Our study is also focused on a specific genre of cultural products that are produced and consumed as a subculture.
+Although online fandoms are well-isolated and better-controlled system, both the authors and the consumers of the works are drawn from a particular sub-population skewed towards young females, and largely from English-speaking countries.
+Fanfiction is usually the domain of amateur writers whose training, socialization, and incentives may differ from the ``professional'' producers of cultural products in other domains.
+Fanfiction is also a special genre.
+While all cultural practices have a chain of inheritance, fanfictions are more explicitly anchored in original texts than most as they are based on canons, and usually include established characters, personalities, world settings.
+The readers of fanfiction may thus have a bias towards the familiar.
+Therefore, our results may not generalize well to other types of cultural products.

-Our results are robust against the two different characterizations of the texts (term and topic); both methods, however, neglect the semantic information contained in word orderings.
+Our characterization of novelty captures word usage and topic variations (see Methods); while we find similar patterns for attraction with our term-level and topic-level novelty measurement, the optimal differentiation phenomena is much stronger with topic-level novelty measurement.
+Both methods, however, neglects the semantic information contained in word orderings.